-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F For the three-month period ended March 31, 2011
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F For the three- and nine-month periods ended September 30, 2011

-This Management's Discussion and Analysis ("MD&A") reviews the activities of Canterra Minerals Corporation ("Canterra", or the "Company") and compares the financial results for the three-month periods ended March 31, 2011 (the "first quarter 2011") with the comparable period in 2010 (the "first quarter 2010").
-This MD&A should be read in conjunction with the first quarter 2011 condensed consolidated interim financial statements, which are prepared in accordance with International Accounting Standards ("IAS") 34 - Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB"), as well as the 2010 audited consolidated financial statements which were prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP").
-Canterra's 2010 Annual Report and additional information relating to Canterra are available under the Company's profile on the SEDAR website at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") reviews the activities of Canterra Minerals Corporation ("Canterra", or the "Company") and compares the financial results for the three- and nine-month periods ended September 30, 2011 (respectively, the "third quarter 2011" and the "first nine months 2011") with the comparable periods in 2010 (respectively, the "third quarter 2010" and the "first nine months 2010").
+This MD&A should be read in conjunction with the condensed consolidated interim financial statements for the period ended September 30, 2011, which are prepared in accordance with International Accounting Standards ("IAS") 34 - Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB"), as well as the 2010 audited consolidated financial statements which were prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP").
+Canterra's audited financial statements for 2010, the unaudited condensed consolidated interim financial statements for the third quarter and first nine months 2011 and additional information relating to Canterra are available under the Company's profile on the SEDAR website at www.sedar.com.

-For a discussion of Canterra's adoption of International Financial Reporting Standards ("IFRS"), refer to page 9 of this MD&A.
+For a discussion of Canterra's adoption of International Financial Reporting Standards ("IFRS"), refer to page 7 of this MD&A.

-The information in this MD&A is provided as of the date of this MD&A, June 24, 2011 (the "Report Date").
+The information in this MD&A is provided as of the date of this MD&A, November 28, 2011 (the "Report Date").